 In addition to our standard undergraduate and graduate programs, Gordon now offers three innovative options for students in transition.
-If you are a Gordon student on the cusp of completing your undergraduate degree early, or have room in your schedule during the spring semester of your senior year, Gordon Plus allows you to begin graduate work ahead of your peers—meaning a faster launch into your career and ample savings along the way.
+If you are a Gordon student on the cusp of completing your undergraduate degree early, or have room in your schedule during senior year, Gordon Plus allows you to begin graduate work ahead of your peers—meaning a faster launch into your career and ample savings along the way.
 Expand, accelerate, jump-start: It’s your move.

 Option 1: Expand Your Experience

 You’ve completed all your academic requirements ahead of schedule, but aren’t ready to leave Gordon in December.
 Finish your four-year experience and get a head-start on graduate work in education or financial analysis, while taking a few additional undergraduate courses.
 With the option to extend your stay at Gordon, you could complete an undergraduate and graduate degree within five years—saving you a total of up to $4,800 and allowing you to enjoy your full college experience.

 Option 2: Accelerate Your Grad Degree

 You’re graduating in December with the goal of entering your career or graduate school as soon as possible.
 Start right away by diving into one of Gordon’s graduate programs in education or financial analysis with a free first course and discounted housing.
 You’ll save up to $4,150 and enter your career field early by earning your undergraduate and graduate degrees in four and a half years.